RoamGuru Roam Guru

 Address: Runstraat 7, 1016 GJ Amsterdam

-A cheese lover's paradise in the Jordaan district, with hundreds of Dutch and international varieties.
-The knowledgeable staff offers samples and recommendations.
-Pick up a selection for a canal-side picnic.
+A cheese lover's paradise in the Jordaan district with hundreds of Dutch and international varieties.
+The staff will let you sample until you feel guilty, then encourage you to try one more.
+Pick up a selection for a canal-side picnic—an Amsterdam afternoon well spent.

 Henri Willig Cheese Farm